Understanding Peptide Vial Labels: How to Read Concentration, Volume, and Dose From the Label

 Common questions about understanding peptide vial labels

 Yes.
-Enter the vial's total content (from the label) and the volume of BAC water you added.
-Dosed calculates the concentration, shows you how many units to draw for any dose, tracks how many doses remain in the vial, and counts down the 28-day shelf life from the reconstitution date.
-It eliminates the manual math that causes the most common dosing errors.
+Enter the vial's total content (from the label) and the volume of BAC water you added, and Dosed records the resulting concentration, tracks how many doses remain in the vial, and counts down the 28-day shelf life from the reconstitution date.
+It documents the mixed vial so your records stay consistent.